-The Recipient shall have its office s open for business, with the entrance door open to the public, and at least one employee on site, from
+The Recipient shall have its offices open for business, with the entrance door open to the public, and at least one employee on site, from 8:00 AM to 5:00 PM.
+Monday through Friday.

 Licensing and Permitting

 All subcontractors or employees hired by the Recipient shall have all current licenses and permits required for all of the particular work for which they are hired by the Recipient.